DETAILED ACTION

 Regarding Claim 13, Sato et al. shows the plurality of element body layers (21) includes a plurality of soft magnetic metal particles (Paragraph [0035], for example, Fe-Si-Cr alloy or Fe-Si-Al alloy is considered soft magnetic metal particles).

-Regarding Claim 16, Sato et al. shows a length in a second direction (second direction D2) orthogonal to the main surface (main surface MS) is 5 µm or more and 50 µm or less (Paragraphs, [0058], [0111]).
+Regarding Claim 16, Sato et al. shows a length of the first electrode part in a second direction (second direction D2) orthogonal to the main surface (main surface MS) is 5 µm or more and 50 µm or less (Paragraphs, [0058], [0111]).

-Regarding Claim 17, Sato et al. shows the first surface (bottom surface) forms the same plane as the main surface (see Fig. 3 upside down and Drawing 1 below, bottom surface of first electrode part E1 forms the same plane as the main surface MS).
+Regarding Claim 17, Sato et al. shows the first surface (bottom surface) forms a same plane as the main surface (see Fig. 3 upside down and Drawing 1 below, bottom surface of first electrode part E1 forms a same plane as the main surface MS).

 In addition, Kim et al. shows the first electrode part (62, 32) is a plating conductor (Paragraph [0064]).

-Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to have the first electrode part is a plating conductor as taught by Kim et al. for the coil component as disclosed by Sato et al. in view of Imada to achieve desirable conductivity to achieve in durability, wear resistance, and offers a protective layer against corrosion.
+Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to have the first electrode part is a plating conductor as taught by Kim et al. for the coil component as disclosed by Maruyama et al. in view of Sato et al. OR Takezawa et al. in view of Sato et al. OR Sato et al. in view of Maruyama et al. OR Sato et al. in view of Takezawa et al. to achieve desirable conductivity to achieve in durability, wear resistance, and offers a protective layer against corrosion.

 In addition, Kim ‘315 shows the first electrode part (600) is a plating conductor (Paragraphs [0067]-[0068]).

-Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to have the first electrode part is a plating conductor as taught by Kim ‘315 for the coil component as disclosed by Sato et al. in view of Imada to increase coupling force and tensile strength (Paragraph [0067]).
+Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to have the first electrode part is a plating conductor as taught by Kim ‘315 for the coil component as disclosed by Maruyama et al. in view of Sato et al. OR Takezawa et al. in view of Sato et al. OR Sato et al. in view of Maruyama et al. OR Sato et al. in view of Takezawa et al. to increase coupling force and tensile strength (Paragraph [0067]).

 In addition, Takahashi shows (Fig. 3A) the first electrode part (70) is a plating conductor (Paragraph [0096]).

-Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to have the first electrode part is a plating conductor as taught by Takahashi for the coil component as disclosed by Sato et al. in view of Imada to achieve desirable conductivity to achieve in durability, wear resistance, and offers a protective layer against corrosion.
+Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to have the first electrode part is a plating conductor as taught by Takahashi for the coil component as disclosed by Maruyama et al. in view of Sato et al. OR Takezawa et al. in view of Sato et al. OR Sato et al. in view of Maruyama et al. OR Sato et al. in view of Takezawa et al. to achieve desirable conductivity to achieve in durability, wear resistance, and offers a protective layer against corrosion.

-Regarding Claim 4, Sato et al. in view of Imada shows the claimed invention as applied above but does not show the first electrode part includes a second surface facing away from the first surface and joined to the element body, and a surface roughness of the second surface is greater than a surface roughness of the first surface.
+Regarding Claim 4, Maruyama et al. in view of Sato et al. OR Takezawa et al. in view of Sato et al. OR Sato et al. in view of Maruyama et al. OR Sato et al. in view of Takezawa et al. shows the claimed invention as applied above but does not show the first electrode part includes a second surface facing away from the first surface and joined to the element body, and a surface roughness of the second surface is greater than a surface roughness of the first surface.

 Yosui shows a coil component (Figs. 2(A)-2(D)) teaching and suggesting the first electrode part (31A) includes a second surface (top surface) facing away from the first surface (bottom surface) and joined to the element body (see Figs. 2(A)-2(D)), and a surface roughness (30B) of the second surface (top surface) is greater than a surface roughness (30A) of the first surface (bottom surface, see Figs. 2(A)-2(D), see English translation).

-Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to have the first electrode part includes a second surface facing away from the first surface and joined to the element body, and a surface roughness of the second surface is greater than a surface roughness of the first surface as taught by Yosui for the coil component as disclosed by Sato et al. in view of Imada to reduce loss of the current flowing and facilitate electrical connection (see English translation).
+Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to have the first electrode part includes a second surface facing away from the first surface and joined to the element body, and a surface roughness of the second surface is greater than a surface roughness of the first surface as taught by Yosui for the coil component as disclosed by Maruyama et al. in view of Sato et al. OR Takezawa et al. in view of Sato et al. OR Sato et al. in view of Maruyama et al. OR Sato et al. in view of Takezawa et al. to reduce loss of the current flowing and facilitate electrical connection (see English translation).

 Regarding Claim 9, Yosui shows the surface roughness of the second surface (top surface) is 1.1 times or more and 10 times or less that of the first surface (bottom surface, see Figs. 2(A)-2(D), see English translation, element 30B of 3 to 5 μm is 1.1 times or more and 10 times or less that of element 30A of 1 μm).